yuriwa/crewai-sheets-ui/README.md

 3. Set up a `.env` file in the root directory with your API keys and other environment variables.

 ## Usage
-To use the SheetsCrew project, provide the URL of the Google Sheet when prompted.
+To use the project, provide the URL of the Google Sheet when prompted.
 The script will read the data, create agents and tasks, and execute them accordingly.

 ## Dependencies
 - dotenv